Sterioboy/Sterioboy/README.md

 ### My name is Kirill Bondarenko 👨‍💻

-### I am a Full-stack Developer with a passion for web3 and blockchain technologies, working remotely :globe_with_meridians:
+#### I am a Full-stack & Web3 Developer, working remotely.
+I have extensive experience building multiple Telegram Mini Apps from scratch, leveraging the power of the Telegram platform to create engaging and interactive applications :globe_with_meridians:
 ---

 ### 📬 Contact Me: